javascript-tutorial/en.javascript.info/1-js/1-getting-started/3-devtools/article.md

 **Most often developers lean towards Chrome or Firefox for the development.**

 Other browsers also provide developer tools, but are usually in a "catching-up" position, compared to Chrome/Firefox which are the best.

-If there is an error in the certain browser only, then we can always switch to it's developer tools for the concrete problem.
+Sometimes, it may be required to switch to another browser, if a problem is browser-specific, but that's rare.

 Developer tools are really powerful, there are many features.
-On this stage let's just look how to open them, look at errors and run JavaScript commands.
+Here, for the start, we'll learn how to open them, look at errors and run JavaScript commands.

 [cut]